chrisxanderson/RICO/README.txt

 ## To create the rico module ##
 Remain in this top-level directory execute (%> is a shell prompt)

+NOTE: Edit the Makefile so that LIB points to a local directory of R modules

 %> make

 This will create a file called "rico_0.1.tar.gz" (module the version number).
 Create a